 I’m going to have a baby.

 And then he had to leave again and it was the first time he’s left that I’ve actually been glad.
-Because the cradle is – well, even Andrew admitted it needed some work – but I couldn’t think of a good way to tell him that, as it is, there’s no chance at all that our child will ever be put in it.
+Because the cradle is – well, even Andrew admitted it needed some work – but I couldn’t think of a good way to tell him that there’s no chance at all that our child will ever be put in it.
 If it were a frame for my bed, I’d grit my teeth and climb in and pray to God that it didn’t collapse in the middle of the night.
-But this is a baby and I’m not about to endanger it in that contraption.
+But I’m not about to endanger our baby in that contraption.

-Alistair was back in New York and Andrew was leaving for overnight.
+Alistair was back in New York and Andrew left for overnight.
 I paced the house for a good hour, trying to think of what to do.
-I’d try to fix it myself, at least hammer in a few more nails, but I’m no more handy than he is.
-Besides, Hannah always says ladies shouldn’t work when they have a baby because they might kill it and I’m not sure how much work that implies.
+I’d try to fix it myself, at least hammer in a few more nails, but I’m no handier than he is.
+Besides, Hannah always says ladies shouldn’t work when they’re expecting because they might kill the baby, and I’m not sure how much work that implies.
 Apparently, all it took was a fall for my mother to lose a baby between me and Vincent.
-I know so little about babies I couldn’t stand the idea of accidently hammering the poor thing to death.
+I know so little about babies I couldn’t stand the idea of accidentally hammering the poor thing to death.
 Instead, I called Father.
 He’s been better lately without the strain of a looming bankruptcy.
 He’s not well, of course.
-He may never be, but his temper has lifted and he’s relaxed a bit as I assure him every time I see him that I’m happy and perfectly content.
+He may never be, but his temper has lifted and he’s relaxed a bit as I assure him every time I see him that I’m perfectly content.
 And he did rather perk at the idea of a grandchild, though I don’t want to ever leave a child alone with him in case he goes back into that frantic mood.